JuFF-GitHub/passgen/README.md

 ### Security model

 Every password generation requires an effectively single-threaded process that takes a significant time (mostly <1m though).
-This is because the algorithm uses a [Hashcash](https://en.bitcoin.it/wiki/Hashcash)-like [proof-of-work](https://en.bitcoin.it/wiki/Proof_of_work) procedure with target SHA-512 <2^509.
+This is because the algorithm uses a [Hashcash](https://en.bitcoin.it/wiki/Hashcash)-like [proof-of-work](https://en.bitcoin.it/wiki/Proof_of_work) procedure targeted for 20 bit partial hash-collision, viz. the final hash must have 20/4=5 zeroes in its hex representation.
+All the hashes are SHA512.
 The algorithm is so designed that a minimum amount of work must always be done.

 Also, it cannot be predicted beforehand exactly how much time the password generation would take.
 For some values of the given text-string, the time taken may be way over the 1m mark.
 Hopefully, this unpredictability and requirement of single-threadedness would make brute-force hacks slow.